mar-zim/capstone-project/README.md

 ## Hamburg citizens love to share!

+shhare gives all Hamburg cititzens the possibility to share their sports-equipments, tools and kitchen appliances - and everything else that is not used for the majority of its lifetime - with their neighbors and fellow citizens.
+It was made with Create React App and a Firebase backend.

 This app was developed as my capstone project during the final four weeks of the neuefische Web Development Bootcamp in July, 2020 in Hamburg, Germany.

 This app is optimized for mobile usage, so please switch your browser to responsive mode (iPhone 6/7/8)